Aamina-Khalid/stopwatch/README.md

 Start/Stop Functionality: Users can easily start and stop the timer with a single click.

-Reset Timer: Reset the stopwatch back to zero at any time.
+Reset Time : Reset the stopwatch back to zero at any time.

 Accurate Time Display: Displays time in hours, minutes, seconds, and milliseconds for precise tracking.